tommyk/SqlMigration/README.md

 /t - Include test scripts (OPTIONAL)

 ###Create a deployment script
 This is to create a SQL script that the same SQL used in the Migrate forward, except that it just produces the SQL script for you.
 Example: SqlMigration.Runner.exe /d "deployment_script.sql" /sd "c:\your\migrations\folder"
 ####Parameters
 /d - This is the task to create a deployment, and you pass in the file name you want your deployment script saved to.
 /sd - Scripts migration folder
+/t - Include test scripts (OPTIONAL)